Wehave an obligation to love Hashem and to love our fellow Jews. Whom do we have to love more, G-d or man?

-You have to love Hakadosh Baruch Hu with all your heart.
-So it leaves no space for any competition.
-Only that Hakadosh Baruch Hu says that you have to obey Him and you have to love your fellow Jews.
-And by doing that, you are loving Hashem.
+You have to love Hakodosh Boruch Hu with all your heart and that leaves no space for any competition.
+Only that Hakodosh Boruch Hu says that you have to obey Him and you have to love your fellow Jews.
+And by doing that you are loving Hashem.
 Part of loving Hashem is loving your fellow Jew.
-If a person however, forgets about Hashem, and he thinks he’ll concentrate with all his heart on loving his fellow man, that man is wasting his life.
-Now, it’s a great thing to love your fellow man – but that’s only if you do it however in the service of Hashem.
+If a person however forgets about Hashem and he thinks he’ll concentrate with all his heart on loving his fellow man, that man is wasting his life.
+Now, it’s a great thing to love your fellow man – but that’s only if you do it in the service of Hashem.
 If you do it because you love Hashem, then you’re living successfully.

-So a man who was in love with Hashem, he couldn’t share his time freely with other people.
-And so although his heart was in gemilas chassadim; he was instrumental in founding free lone societies everywhere.
+He was a man who was in love with Hashem, he so couldn’t share his time freely with other people.
+And so although his heart was in gemilas chasodim – he was instrumental in founding free lone societies everywhere.
 He was busy helping poor brides, poor yeshiva men.
-He gave advice to everyone, he was available for all those in need.
+He gave advice to everyone; he was available for all those in need.
 He did all the good deeds that you can imagine.
-And yet he didn’t spend much time with other people; if he could avoid being a crony and hanging around together with people he did that.
+But he did it all because he loved Hashem.
+And that’s why he didn’t spend more time than was needed with other people; if he could avoid being a crony and hanging around together with people he did that.
 Because it detracted from his loyalty, his allegiance, and his clinging to Hashem.
 And בכל לבבך means with all your heart, with no divided loyalties.